 ^{)} This is the current compatible firmware/hardware version at the time of the preparing this documentation.
-Check on the Beckhoff web page whether more up-to-date documentation is available.
+Check whether more up-to-date documentation is available on the Beckhoff website.

-6.3 Firmware Update EL/ES/EM/ELM/EP/EPP/ERPxxxx
+10.3 Firmware Update EL/ES/EM/ELM/EPxxxx

-This section describes the device update for Beckhoff EtherCAT slaves from the EL/ES, ELM, EM, EK, EP, EPP and ERP series.
+This section describes the device update for Beckhoff EtherCAT slaves from the EL/ES, ELM, EM, EK and EP series.
 A firmware update should only be carried out after consultation with Beckhoff support.